One person's dream, built by a community.

 2003: The Plan

-Asper and supporters announce their plans to erect the Museum at The Forks, making it the first national museum built outside of the nation’s capital.
+Asper and supporters announce their plans to erect the Museum at The Forks.

 Friends of the Canadian Museum for Human Rights launch one of Canada’s largest-ever juried architectural competitions, with entries from 63 firms across 21 countries.
 The competition is won by distinguished architect Antoine Predock.